Are you visiting Jerusalem for the first time? Make the most of your time there with these best things to do in

 To try one of Israel’s mouthwatering street foods

-Don’t leave Jerusalem without filling up on felafel.
+Don’t leave Jerusalem without filling up on falafel.

 This deceptively simple street snack is Israel’s answer to the American burger.
-Made of ground chickpeas deep-fried with a blend of herbs and spices, the felafel is commonly served with a plate of hummus or stuffed into a pitta with salad and a side of chips
+Made of ground chickpeas deep-fried with a blend of herbs and spices, the falafel is commonly served with a plate of hummus or stuffed into a pitta with salad and a side of chips

-You can’t walk far in Jerusalem’s Old City before tripping over a felafel stall.
+You can’t walk far in Jerusalem’s Old City before tripping over a falafel stall.

-The best things to do in Jerusalem: The Old City’s Surrounds
+Best things to Do in Jerusalem: The Old City’s Surrounds

 12. Climb the Mount of Olives